kosheniatko/kottans-frontend/tasks/task1.md

 IPv4 4 * 1 bytes long address.
 Port = 16 bit.

+Layers:
+- Hardware : Ethernet, WiFi
+- Internet : IP
+- Transport : TCP, UDP
+- Application : HTTP, SSH, NTP

+In low-level computer languages, a flag is a Boolean value — a true or false value — that is stored in memory as a single bit.
+If a flag bit is 1, we say the flag is set.
+If the flag bit is 0, the flag is cleared (or unset).

+The original TCP packet format has six flags.
+Two more optional flags have since been standardized, but they are much less important to the basic functioning of TCP.
+For each packet, tcpdump will show you which flags are set on that packet.

+- SYN (synchronize) [S] — This packet is opening a new TCP session and contains a new initial sequence number.
+- FIN (finish) [F] — This packet is used to close a TCP session normally.
+The sender is saying that they are finished sending, but they can still receive data from the other endpoint.
+- PSH (push) [P] — This packet is the end of a chunk of application data, such as an HTTP request.
+- RST (reset) [R] — This packet is a TCP error message; the sender has a problem and wants to reset (abandon) the session.
+- ACK (acknowledge) [.] — This packet acknowledges that its sender has received data from the other endpoint.
+Almost every packet except the first SYN will have the ACK flag set.
+- URG (urgent) [U] — This packet contains data that needs to be delivered to the application out-of-order.
+Not used in HTTP or most other current applications.
+Three-way handshake

 ### (NEW!)
 Big amount of different codes.
 - 1xx: Informational Messages
 - 2xx: Successful